Golden Globe Awards 2023: See the full list of nominees - KESQ

 By Lisa Respers France, CNN

-The nominees for the 80th Golden Globe Awards were revealed on Monday.
+The nominees for the 80th Golden Globe Awards were announced on Monday.

-There was a ranges of film and television nominees selected by members of the Hollywood Foreign Press Association.
+Mayan Lopez and Selenis Leyva, two of the stars from “Lopez vs. Lopez,” announced the range of film and television nominees as selected by members of the Hollywood Foreign Press Association (HFPA).

+Favored Oscars contender “The Banshees of Inisherin” led the film categories, with nominations including best musical or comedy film.
+It stars Colin Farrell and Brendan Gleeson.

-The ceremony, which was not broadcast last year over controversy surrounding the organization, will return to NBC on Jan.
+The ceremony, which was not broadcast last January over controversy surrounding the HFPA, will return to NBC on Jan.
 10. Comedian Jerrod Carmichael will host.

 TELEVISION